Dating, by Mark Driscoll.

-Religion Saves and Nine Other Misconceptions — great chapter on dating.
-Here’s a basic outline of the sermon, which that chapter is based: The author starts by explaining four kinds of relationships–three of which are acceptable for Christians, and one of which is sinful (option #3). #1 – Prearranged Marriage #2 – Courtship #3 – Non Christian Dating #4 – Christian Dating
+Religion Saves and Nine Other Misconceptions by Mark Driscoll has a great chapter on dating.
+In that chapter, Driscoll begins by explaining four kinds of relationships–three of which are acceptable for Christians, and one of which is sinful (option #3). #1 – Prearranged Marriage #2 – Courtship #3 – Non Christian Dating #4 – Christian Dating

 - Maximize your singleness for God.